akshara25r/Ecommerce-Follow-Along/README.md

 - PayPal Integration: Configured a sandbox account, installed `react-paypal-js`, and implemented PayPal's API for secure transactions.
 - Navigation Component: Built a responsive Nav component with React Router for smooth navigation across key pages (Home, My Products, Add Product, Cart).
 - Responsive Design: Used CSS Flexbox and media queries to ensure adaptability across all screen sizes, with a hamburger menu for mobile users.
-# Milestone: Implementing Global State Management with Redux
+# Milestone 31: Implementing Global State Management with Redux

 In this milestone, we focused on integrating Redux to manage user email globally, ensuring seamless state management across the application.